-10-10:15 a.m.
-Hike to morning destination
+10:00-10:15 a.m.
+Hike to Morning Destination

 Hikes typically range from 1/2 of a mile to 2 miles depending on the destination.
-We change locations daily, typically frequenting Fort Wild, Coyote Cove, Elephants Graveyard, Lion's Den, and more.
+We change locations daily, typically frequenting Sherwood Forest, Hundred Acre Wood, The Enchanted Wood, Lion Lands, and Base Camp.

 10:15-10:30 a.m.
-Snack time & Intro Activity
+Snacktime & Intro Activity

-After we arrive at our destination, we take a break to fuel up on a snack (brought from home).
-During snack time, a counselor may also provide the introduction to the art project of the day.
+Once we arrive at our destination, we take a break to fuel up on a snack (brought from home).
+During snack time, a counselor might also provide an introduction to the next activity, or read a related nature-based story to set the tone for the next activity.

-10:30 a.m.-12 p.m.
-Weekly Theme Activity
+10:30 a.m.-12:00 p.m.
+All Girls Activities